CIS3250-F21/CIS3250-ClassProject/README.md

 2. change transformation matrix to a static array
 3.

+## Input/Output File Format
+- The input and output files are in csv Format
+    - The first line in the file is a header "X,Y,Z" which describes what each value in the subsequent lines represents.
+    - Each remaining line contains a set of 3 values separated by commas representing the X, Y and Z values of a point.

 ## How to Run
 run make
 run ./main with the following structure: